A Wearable Device Dataset for Mental Health Assessment Using Laser Doppler Flowmetry and Fluorescence Spectroscopy

-\textbf{The technical details of the MDFED-2B wearable device and how it uses its two channels for LDF and FS measurements: } The two channels combined in the design characteristics of the wearable device are used for multimodal optical diagnostics.
 A distinctive feature of the wearable devices under consideration is the absence of optical fibers in the design, which reduces common motion artifacts on the fibers.
-The wearable devices are placed on the skin for direct irradiation from a window on the underside of the device, recording the emitted (secondary) radiation from the biological tissue on the back of the device and transmitting measurement data to a PC via Bluetooth or Wi-Fi protocol.
-The “MDFED-2B” wearable device with 2 optical diagnostic channels uses an 850 nm VCSEL chip as the single-mode laser source with 0.8 mW power in the LDF channel, directly transmitting radiation to the skin.
-In the FS channel, a UV 365 nm LED is used, with a pulse power of 1.4 mW and an average power of 0.35 mW to excite endogenous NADH fluorescence at wavelengths between 460-470 nm.
+The wearable devices are placed on the skin for direct irradiation through a window on the underside of the device, recording backscattered or emitted (secondary) radiation from the biological tissue and transmitting measurement data to a PC via Bluetooth or Wi-Fi.
+The multimodal wearable device with two optical diagnostic channels uses an 850 nm VCSEL chip as the single-mode laser source with 0.8 mW power in the LDF channel.
+In the FS channel, a UV 365 nm LED is used, with a pulse power of 1.4 mW and an average power of 0.35 mW to excite endogenous fluorophores, particularly NADH.
 The amplitude of NADH fluorescence intensity (ANADH) is normalized to backscattered radiation to reduce the influence of varying blood filling in the biological tissue, which arises, among other reasons, from artifacts related to different pressures on the skin surface.
-The distance between the windows of the 2 channels is approximately 1 cm (the distance between the radiation source and detector).
-The placement of wearable devices for MTS diagnostics of the human body and wireless connection to a personal computer or smartphone is shown on symmetric regions of the limbs.
-Common locations for wearable devices on the body’s biological tissue depend on the diagnostic task: these are usually symmetrical points on the right and left of the upper and lower limbs, areas with direct arterio-venous connections (hand or fingertip) and with predominant nutritional blood flow (forearm or lower leg), and on the forehead at the supraorbital artery regions.

-\textbf{The applications of the LDF/FS technology in the MDFED-2B wearable device for various medical conditions: }
+Thus, sensors can monitor parameters such as perfusion, movement, skin temperature, and metabolic activity, providing crucial information for evaluating various physiological processes.
+Monte Carlo modeling has shown a penetration depth of up to 2 mm for the LDF channel (deep vessels) and 1 mm for the FS channel \cite{zharkikh2023sampling}.